Community Events & Info

 Young adults are affected by dating and domestic violence every day.
 It is imperative to chat with your young adults about healthy relationships, consent, and safety.
 Not sure where to start?
 Join Family Shelter Service's Anisha Bhatia and grit2 to learn more about what dating violence may look like, how it could affect your teens, digital safety, and starting the conversation at home.

 Anisha Bhatia is the Senior Prevention Educator with Family Shelter Service of Metropolitan Family Services DuPage.
 Anisha received her Bachelor’s in Sociology and Pre-Law from the University of Illinois at Urbana-Champaign and is a Certified Domestic Violence Professional.
 She has been working in the domestic violence movement for six years, in both direct service and educational roles.
 She is passionate about educating the community about warning signs of dating abuse and how to build healthy friendships and relationships.
 When Anisha is not working, she enjoys baking, taking care of her plants, and hanging out with her dog!

 Glenbard Parent Series

 Tue, Mar 16 @ 7:00 pm - 8:30 pm

 Click here for more information

-Special program for parents and caregivers of children ages 3-11 years old.
+Students are encouraged to attend this free presentation which is open to the pubic and no registration is required.
 This event will be presented virtually.
-Use the link below to log in from your computer, phone, or tablet for this engaging event.
 Participants’ cameras and microphones will be disabled during the speaker’s presentation and slideshow.
-Questions may be submitted prior to the event or during the event to Gilda Ross, Glenbard District 87 student and community projects coordinator, at firstname.lastname@example.org.
+Questions may be submitted ahead of time to Gilda Ross, Glenbard District 87 student and community projects coordinator, at email@example.com.